OE-jimvanoosten/mmrotate-OE/GET_STARTED.md

 ---

 This document provides a foundational understanding of the `mmrotate-OE` repository.
-For further assistance, refer to specific scripts and documentation within the repository or reach out for clarification.
+For further assistance, Slack me!